 David W. Craig, NBTA-Certified Truck Accident Law Attorney

-David is an experienced trial lawyer who has focused his legal practice on personal injury cases involving commercial vehicles such as semi tractor-trailers, flatbed trucks, garbage trucks, wreckers, dump trucks, and buses for over 30 years.
+David is an experienced trial lawyer who has focused his legal practice on personal injury cases involving commercial vehicles such as semi tractor-trailers, flatbed trucks, garbage trucks, wreckers, dump trucks, concrete trucks and buses for over 30 years.
 David has handled cases against commercial motor vehicle drivers and companies in Indiana, Kentucky, Ohio, Missouri, Kansas, and Illinois, as well as other states.
 He has two results in the $10-$15 million range, and numerous results in the $1 million to $10 million range.

 David is a member of the Board of Regents for the Academy of Truck Accident Attorneys and a National Advisory Board member for the Association of Plaintiff Interstate Trucking Lawyers of America.
 He has written and lectured in Indiana as well as nationally about pursuing claims against dangerous trucking companies.